Nonperturbative Dyson-Schwinger equation approach to strongly interacting Dirac fermion systems: Fermion-boson coupling

 For any nonzero $\omega_{n}$, $\det(M_{\mathcal{A}})$ is always nonzero, irrespective of the value of $\mathbf{q}\cdot \mathbf{P}$.
 Apparently, $\det(M_{\mathcal{A}})$ vanishes only when $\omega_{n}=0$ and $\mathbf{q}\cdot \mathbf{P}=0$ simultaneously.
 After substituting $\omega_{n}=0$ and $\mathbf{q}\cdot \mathbf{P}=0$ into $\Upsilon_{\gamma_{0}}(k,p)$, we verify that the numerator and denominator of $\Upsilon_{\gamma_{0}}(k,p)$ both vanish but $\Upsilon_{\gamma_{0}}(k,p)$ itself remains finite.
 Indeed, the zeroes and the poles of $\Upsilon_{\gamma_{0}}(k,p)$ cancel exactly.
 Thus, $\Upsilon_{\gamma_{0}}(k,p)$ is free of singularity and can be safely inserted into the DS equation of $G(p)$.

 Alternatively, we can use real energies at zero temperature.
-To make integrals converge, we should introduce an infinitesimal factor $i\delta$ to the energies of fermion and boson, namely $k_{0} \rightarrow k_{0}+i\delta$, $p_{0} \rightarrow p_{0}+i\delta$ and $q_{0} \rightarrow q_{0}+i\delta$.
-The factor $i\delta$ enters into the vertex function $\Upsilon_{\gamma_{0}}(k,p)$ and also into the fermion propagator $G(p)$.
-Both $\Upsilon_{\gamma_{0}}(k,p)$ and $G(p)$ are complex functions and have poles on the complex plane for certain values of $k$ and $p$.
-Such functions should be treated by standard manipulations of quantum many-body theory \cite{AGD}: divide complex functions into real and imaginary parts, and employ principle value integral to define DS equations.
+To make integrals converge, we should introduce an infinitesimal factor $i\delta$ to the energies of fermion and boson, namely, $k_{0} \rightarrow k_{0}+i\delta$, $p_{0} \rightarrow p_{0}+i\delta$, and $q_{0} \rightarrow q_{0}+i\delta$.
+The factor $i\delta$ enters into the fermion propagator $G(p)$ and boson propagator $F_{0}(q)$, and also into the vertex function $\Upsilon_{\gamma_{0}}(k,p)$.
+Then $G(p)$, $F_{0}(q)$, and $\Upsilon_{\gamma_{0}}(k,p)$ becomes complex functions and have poles on the complex plane for certain values of $k$ and $p$.
+Such functions should be treated by standard manipulations of quantum many-body theory \cite{AGD}: divide complex functions into real and imaginary parts, and employ principal value integral to define DS equations.
 The retarded fermion propagator, denoted by $G_{\mathrm{ret}}(p_{0}+i\delta,\mathbf{p})$, could be computed by numerically solving its self-consistent DS integral equation.
-However, this framework is less convenient than the Matsubara formalism.
+However, this framework is rather complicated and less convenient than the Matsubara formalism.
 In Sec.~\ref{Sec:graphene}, we will adopt the Matsubara formalism to study the DS equation of $G(p)$.